liuhuanjim013/MUJIN-Frontend-Programming-Challenge/README.md

 MUJIN Frontend Programming Challenge
 =============

 Howdy there candidate!
 This programming challenge is to help us gauge your frontend software engineering skills during our hiring process.
-You'll be developing a simple app with Backbone (or AngularJS, or a framework X that can organize resources and work seamlessly with a RESTful backend) from scratch.
+You'll be developing a simple app with Backbone (or AngularJS, or a framework X that can neatly organize resources and work seamlessly with a RESTful backend) from scratch.

 For this challenge, you'll be using Backbone/AngularJS/X in conjunction with [threejs](http://threejs.org/) to make a simple 3d object viewer and editor.
 Users should be able to create / edit / update / delete 3d primitives (like boxes, spheres, etc.) in their browser.
 It'll be similar in function to the [threejs editor](http://threejs.org/editor/) but far less complicated and built with Backbone/AngularJS/X instead of vanilla javascript.